 1 st Line 2 nd Line 3 rd Line (Line Management) (Risk Management) (Internal Audit) Ownership of day-to-day risk management.
 Compliance with relevant regulation and legislation.
 Identifies, manages, monitors, and mitigates risks faced by the Society.
 Defines and operates operational controls and limits.
 (Not Board limits.)
 Assesses key risk indicators and market conditions.
 Produces management information and reports on risks.
 Design and development of the overall risk management framework and associated policies.
-Oversight, monitoring and reporting of significant risks.
-Oversight, monitoring and reporting against risk appetite.
-Oversight of the Society's Customer Outcome Testing Framework.
-Monitor business as usual adherence to framework.
-Monitor and report on regulatory compliance.
-Report independently to Board through BRC Internal Audit sits as an independent and objective assurance function designed to add value and improve the Society's operations by helping it accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-Internal Audit reports independently to the Board through the Board Audit Committee Internal Audit sits as the Society's third line of defence and, therefore, the department has no operational responsibilities.
+Oversight and reporting of significant risks.
+Oversight of and reporting against risk appetite.
+Oversight of the Society's Customer Outcome Testing Framework activity.
+Monitor business as usual adherence to Risk Management Framework.
+Provide risk oversight and SME advice to change programme.
+Oversight and reporting on regulatory compliance.
+Report independently to Board through BRC.
+Internal Audit sits as an independent and objective assurance function designed to add value and improve the Society's operations by helping it accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+Internal Audit reports independently to the Board through the Board Audit Committee.
+Internal Audit sits as the Society's third line of defence and, therefore, the department has no operational responsibilities.
 This helps enforce the independence of the Internal Audit Function.